boyugou/boyugou.github.io/index.md

 ## Research Interests

 I'm broadly interested in **Natural Language Processing**, **MultiModality** and **broad AI**.
-The recent points that have been driving my thoughts are:
+The recent points that drive my thoughts are:
 - **Large Language Models**(LLMs) and **LLMs-based Vision Language Models**(VLMs)
 - **AI Agents** and **Embodied AI**
 - **Multi Agent Incorporation**

 The success of large language and visual language models has made it possible to model many scenarios that were previously challenging.
 Furthermore, through the collaboration of multiple agents, we no longer need humans to query GPT and complete operation.
-We can fully achieve autonomous artificial intelligence through intelligent agents coupled with operational endpoints and actively receiving environmental feedback.
+It's really promising of Autonomous AI through agents coupled with operational endpoints and actively receiving environmental feedback.

 Nevertheless, current Large Language Models, Visual Language Models and AI Agents are still not perfect, both in terms of the models themselves and the pipelines.
-Therefore, there is still much work to be done.
+Therefore, there is still much work to explore.

 ## News